 Looking east from the Vista House, Interstate 84 follows the Columbia River Highway toward Cascade Locks and Hood River.
 The freeway hugs the south bank of the massive river, much the same way as Washington State Route 14 hugs the north bank.
 As the main route east across Oregon, I-84 stays close to the river while the Historic Columbia River Highway (former U.S. 30) follows higher ground along a much more winding course.
-Photo taken 08/27/06.
+08/27/06

 The western Interstate 84 is the primary route linking the northwestern cities of Salt Lake City, Boise and Portland.
-This one of two instances of Interstate 84; the other is the eastern Interstate 84 in Pennsylvania, New York, Connecticut and Massachusetts.
+This one of two instances of Interstate 84; the other runs east from Scranton, Pennsylvania to Sturbridge, Massachusetts via New York and Connecticut.

 Interstate 84 in Portland is known as the Banfield Expressway; it is named after a former head of the Oregon Highway Commission.
 The stretch east from Portland through the Columbia River Gorge is one of the most scenic sections of Interstate Highway in the entire system.

 Interstate 84 largely follows U.S. 30 from Portland east to Rupert, Idaho.
 East of Rupert, U.S. 30 used to split into two branches: U.S. 30N and U.S. 30S.
-Today’s Interstate 84 replaces U.S. 30S from Rupert southeast to Echo Junction via Ogden, Utah.
+I-84 replaced U.S. 30S from Rupert southeast to Echo Junction via Ogden, Utah.

 Idaho and Utah proposed the renumbering of Interstate 80N as Interstate 86, but the Oregon State Transportation Commission turned down the request on May 17, 1977.
 Reasons cited included costs, which were estimated at $100,000 to replace all of the signs, and also that businesses that were advertised as being along Interstate 80 North would be upset by the need to readvertise their location.1